|

 hot and had a

-upset when we hear someone who isn’t
+upset when I hear someone who isn’t

 good-looking and doesn’t